 While we may have very limited powers, our statutory duty to the community is to help local people and organisations wherever possible, to obtain the services to which they are entitled, and to direct them to the appropriate body (voluntary or otherwise) when they are in need.
 We are also able to help local organisations with financial assistance, but we do have to be certain that a good case has been made, and that the funding will be properly used and not spent indiscriminately.

 Tandridge District Council also consults the Parish Council on all local planning issues, appeals, inquiries and licensing where these affect Outwood.
 However, the Parish Council does not have powers to approve or reject planning applications.

-Council meetings are usually held in the Church Room (at the Brickfield Rd end of Wasp Green Lane) on the second Tuesday of each month, except for August and December, when the Council does not meet.
-Meetings commence at 8.00pm.
+Council meetings are usually held in the Church Room (at the Brickfield Rd end of Wasp Green Lane) on the first Wednesday of each month, except for August and December, when the Council does not meet.
+Meetings commence at 7.30pm.

 Our meetings, while not being Public Meetings, are open to the public, and anyone can attend and ask questions on Agenda matters, with the Chairman’s permission.
 They are often a useful source of information for anyone with an interest in the village and Parish of Outwood.
 We look forward to welcoming you at one of our future meetings!